huangli712/Dyson/README.md

 # Dyson

 The Dyson code is designed to solve the Dyson's equation.
-It is internally used by the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT framework.
+It is integrated with the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
+In other words, it should not be used separately.

-This package is currently under developement. **IT DOESN'T WORK NOW!**
+This package is currently under developement. **PLEASE USE IT AT YOUR OWN RISK!**

 ## Version

-v0.7.4-devel.210922
+v0.7.5-devel.250326

 ## License